jeonck/writing-diary/input/sentence.md

 can we hop on a call
 pick your brain
 thank you for the input
 do you have a minute
+that explains it
 without the property that pays for it
 ```